Skip to main content

 Chapter 1

-Born in 1898, Henry Moore had an aptitude for art from an early age, and had already decided at the age of eleven that he wanted to be a sculptor.
+Born in 1898, Henry Moore had an aptitude for art from childhood, and had already decided at the age of eleven that he wanted to be a sculptor.

 A black and white photo showing a group of young men and women sitting together on a staircase.
 They are all dressed in quite formal 1920s fashions.